 I founded Bryony&Bloom in 2013.
-Initially, the studio created homeware products for the UK interiors sector and exhibited surface pattern designs around the world.
-In 2017, however, I took the decision to stop manufacturing products and instead to expand my practice into public realm commissions and collaborations, alongside continuing to develop my own body of work, largely oil painting.
+Initially, the studio created homeware products for the UK interiors sector and exhibited surface pattern designs in Africa and Europe.
+In 2017 I took the decision to stop manufacturing products and instead to expand my practice into public realm commissions and collaborations, alongside continuing to develop my own body of oil paintings.

-For over 10 years, I have also curated and designed exhibitions around the UK.
-In doing so, I have developed strong project management skills, a passion for visual storytelling and a keen interest in community engagement and audience participation.
+For over 10 years I have also curated and designed social history and science exhibitions in London, developing a real passion for visual storytelling, community engagement and audience participation.

 The Bloom in Bryony&Bloom is all about seeking new perspectives on the world around us.
-By inviting the viewer to enter into a richly intricate, botanical world, the hope is that closer interactions will strengthen feelings of awe, wonder and the desire to protect.
 It originally came from the saying ‘bloom where you’re planted’, which I took literally: victorious weeds growing through concrete, tangled vines taking over abandoned buildings, hardy lichen surviving - thriving! - in challenging environments.
+By inviting the viewer to enter into a richly intricate or deeply immersive botanical world, the hope is that such closer interactions will strengthen feelings of awe, wonder and the desire to protect.

-Plant resilience and the broader ecological and evolutionary dynamics of interconnectedness has informed my approach to working within the public realm.
-Unexpected and unusual locations are particularly exciting - spaces that are crying out for an injection of colour, as well as the opportunity to create works of art that help foster mutual understanding within communities.
+Plant resilience and the broader ecological and evolutionary dynamics of interconnectedness inform my approach, particularly when working within the public realm.
+Unexpected and unusual locations are creatively very exciting, and the opportunity to produce works of art that help foster mutual understanding within communities is extremely rewarding.